 - Future Aspirations- Life outside of Basildon- What you need to make it happen-cultural capital

-- Reflection & Recap of what's been learned- Open Discussion
+- Reflection & Recap of what's been learnt- Open Discussion

 Young Carers – currently we have 121 young carers identified at woodland school.
 Over 100 of these referred into external support charities including Essex Young Carers, Kool Carers and AFFC.
 Winter cookery workshops have been planned for January 2022.